Avina20/avina20.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Joined New York University for my masters in Computer Science
+Joined New York University for Masters in Computer Science